 BSG Ecology has numerous licensed great crested newt (GCN) surveyors with extensive experience of survey, mitigation, the licensing process and the assessment of effects on the species.
+One member of staff is also a Registered Consultant with Natural England, which permits them to use the Low Impact GCN Class Licence.
 We have also been involved in habitat creation and research on GCN.

 We undertake large scale and high profile great crested newt survey and mitigation schemes and also have experience of Conservation Licences for great crested newts.
 Our experience and understanding of great crested newt ecology provides us with an in-depth knowledge of the distribution of the species in different areas of the UK.
 Our team can quickly identify situations where the presence of great crested newt requires consideration, and find solutions to often complex problems.

 Great Crested Newt Survey

 We employ a wide range of survey techniques including:

 - Initial site appraisal using the Habitat Suitability Index (HSI);